EvanGee/CCSDS_FileDeliveryProtocol/README.md

 ### Compiling CSP:
-first, one needs to build the .a file for your specific cpu architecture. instructions can be found here. https://github.com/libcsp/libcsp
+first, one needs to build the .a file for your specific cpu architecture. instructions can be found here: https://github.com/libcsp/libcsp

 archive file:
-Once one has the .a file. simply link to it my adding the path to STATIC_FILES in our makefile: STATIC_FILES += /path/to/libcsp.a
+Once one has the .a file by following the above instructions. simply link to it my adding the path to STATIC_FILES in our makefile: STATIC_FILES += /path/to/libcsp.a

 .h files: